Norilsk billionaires end feud with Abramovich as enforcer

 "Millhouse will control the compliance with the partnership agreement while voting with this block of shares," Potanin and Deripaska said in a joint statement issued by their firms.
 Millhouse declined comment.

-The arrangement reduces the voting power of Potanin's holding company, Interros, now 28 percent, and that of Deripaska's Hong Kong-listed aluminum giant RUSAL (0486.HK), currently 25 percent.
+The arrangement reduces the voting power of Potanin's holding company, Interros, now 28 percent, and that of Deripaska's Hong Kong-listed aluminium giant RUSAL (0486.HK), currently 25 percent.

 "It's all about whether this shareholder agreement will translate into more effective management," said Sergey Donskoy, metals and mining analyst at Societe Generale.
 "If it does, that could help lead to a more substantial re-rating."